oliverpearce/picoCTF/strings it/strings it.md

 ## Solution

-Downloading the file named strings, we can use the `strings` command to print the printable characters in the file.
+downloading the file named strings, we can use the `strings` command to print the printable characters in the file.

- In order to parse through the file, we use grep to search for the substring `picoCTF`, as that will be our flag!
+ in order to parse through the file, we use grep to search for the substring `picoCTF`, as that will be our flag!

 running `strings strings | grep picoCTF` yields the result
 ```